Who are your volunteers?

 Do you ever need volunteers for special events?

 Definitely.
-We always have lots of things going on in season, from our Strawberry Festival in June to the season-ending Harvest Festival in October.
-We need people to help with setups, children’s activities, giving tours and more.
-In fact, we are always looking for volunteers with musical or artistic talents, yoga skills, or local chefs who are willing to share their talents in a safe and socially distant way with our community.
-Please reach out to us at email@example.com to use your talents to make a positive change!
+We always have lots of things going on in season, from our festivals to our classes and everything in between.
+We need people to help with setup and breakdown, children’s activities, helping host workshops and more.
+We are always looking for volunteers with musical or artistic talents, yoga skills, or local chefs or nutritionists who are willing to share their talents with our community.
+Please reach out to us at firstname.lastname@example.org to use your talents to make a positive change!

 Can children volunteer at Fairgate?